nicklockwood/FXForms/README.md

 FXForm's greatest strength is that it eliminates work by guessing as much as possible.
 It can't guess everything however, and it sometimes guesses wrong.
 So how do you correct it?

-You may find that you don't want all of your object properties to become form fields; you may have private properties that are used internally by your form model for example, or you may just wish to order the fields differently to how you've laid out your properties in the interface.
+You may find that you don't want all of your object properties to become form fields; you may have private properties that are used internally by your form model for example, or you may just wish to order the fields differently to how you've arranged your properties in the interface.

-To override the list of form fields, implement the optional -fields method of your form:
+To override the list of form fields, implement the optional `-fields` method of your form:

 ```objc
 - (NSArray *)fields